 To authorise the supply of alcohol and regulated entertainment in a qualifying club you need a club premises certificate.
 A qualifying club must have at least 25 members and meet certain conditions as set out in the Licensing Act 2003.

 If you hold a club premises certificate and any details of the licence change, such as the club name, club rules or registered address, you must let us know.
-Tell us about a minor variation to a club premises certificate.
-For more significant variations, you will need to download the form below:
+Click here to tell us about a minor variation to a club premises certificate.

 If you live or work near the premises of a club which has applied for a licence, you may comment on the application before a certificate is granted.
 If comments are made, we will have a hearing to consider the application and the representations.
 We will give details of the reasons for any outcome of such a hearing, and let you know what happens to the application if you commented on it.
 If you are not happy with the outcome, you can also appeal against it.
 Find details of current applications for all licence types.